 Step 1: Cleansing

-Tip for traveling: When I travel, I usually take make-up removiing pads with me.
+Tip for traveling: When I travel, I usually take make-up removing pads with me.
 I’m currently using the Kale Fix Makeup Removing Pads from Nip + Fab, but I’ve heard that the Glycolic Fix Pads, also from Nip + Fab, should be even better.
 You’ll notice it anyway, but I’m quite a fan of the brand.
 A few months ago I discovered it while shopping and now I can not get away from it.

 Step 2: Peeling

 Our skin renews itself every day and leaves small scales behind.
 Twice a week I do a facial peel to remove the dead cells.
 I switch between homemade scrubs and bought ones.
 When I make the scrub myself, I usually use a mixture of oatmeal and honey.
-After the peeling you have a skin, like a baby.
+After the peeling, you have skin, like a baby.
 When purchased, I honestly have no favorites I like to try out different products.
-The ones I am currently using and with which I am quite satisfied are from Dermalogica (PR Sample) and Klapp.
+The ones I am currently using and with which I am quite satisfied are Dermalogica (PR Sample) and Klapp.

 Step 3: Toner

-A toner, tonic, face mist or whatever you want to call it, is the next step.
+A toner, tonic, face mist, or whatever you want to call it, is the next step.
 This neutralizes the PH value of the skin and makes it more receptive to the upcoming products.
-I’m using Pixi‘s Rose Tonic, which not only soothes the skin very well, but also smells good.
+I’m using Pixi‘s Rose Tonic, which not only soothes the skin very well but also smells good.
 It is suitable for all skin types, even sensitive skin.
 The rose tonic moisturizes and contains no alcohol.